cguenther0929/freezermon/README.md

 V1.3 : Remove ex-wife (Meghan Spindler) from freezer messages.

 V2.0 : Modified email sending algorithm such that it now leverages SMTP2GO to send email since Google dropped support for less secure apps.
 The Test Email button is now functional.

+V2.1 : Modified the email text so that degrees Fahrenheit will be properly displayed when viewing the email.